ololduck/libwebnovel/README.md

 Since there are times we don't have Internet access, such as when riding some trains, downloading to disk in a convenient format seems the way to go.

+**BY USING THIS CRATE/LIBRARY YOU HEREBY PLEDGE TO NOT PROFIT OF THE DOWNLOADED FICTIONS IN ANY WAY, OR, BY YOUR ACTION, MAKE AN OTHER ENTITY PROFIT IN ANY WAY FROM THE DOWNLOADED FICTIONS**.
+This is serious, this crate is intended for reading comfort, _not_ to enable people to be arseholes.

 ### Example
 Say you want to create a software that will generate epubs from a given fiction url.
 This could be expressed by something like the following: